Closer to Free

-"Closer to Free" is a 1993 song by American rock band BoDeans featured on their fifth studio album, Go Slow Down.
-It is the band's biggest hit, peaking at number 16 on the US Billboard Hot 100, number 11 in Australia, and number one in Canada after its re-release in 1996.
+"Closer to Free" is a 1993 song by American rock band BoDeans from their fifth studio album, Go Slow Down.
+It is the band's biggest hit, peaking at number 16 on the US Billboard Hot 100, number 11 in Australia, and number one in Canada after its re-release in 1995.
 It was featured as the theme of the TV series Party of Five.